Felix-Hz/green-squares/README.md

 ### Fact of Day 192
 The number 42 is the sum of the codes of the letters in the words "BIG BANG" using the encoding A=1, B=2, C=3, etc.

+### Fact of Day 193
+In January 23 of 1492, the Pentateuch is first printed.